Rovak/InlineAttachment/README.md

 inlineAttach.attachToInput(document.getElementById('inputfield'), options);
 ```

+## Handling image uploads

+The Demo folder contains an example in PHP on how to handle uploads.

 ## Build

 To build the project you need node, npm and grunt installed.
 These tools can be installed on Ubuntu as follows: